JuliaAttic/QuDirac.jl/docs/Bras_and_Kets.md

 As you can see, the above calculations assume an *orthonormal* inner product.
 This behavior is stored in the state's type information (e.g. `Ket{Orthonormal,1}`), and you may notice that the `bra`/`ket` functions construct states with product type `P<:Orthonormal` by default.

 QuDirac.jl has support for arbitrary, lazily evaluated inner products as well.
-To learn more, see the [Custom Inner Product]( section.
+To learn more, see the [Custom Inner Products](Custom_Inner_Products.md) section.

 ### 2.6 Outer Product